-The General Warranty Deed is most commonly used in traditional home sales and provides the most protections for people buying your home.
-It means that you, the owner, have clear title and a right to sell the property, and no knowledge of any unforeseen issues that might come up with the title for the life of the property, not just since the time you owned it.
+The General Warranty Deed is most commonly used in traditional home sales and provides the most protections for buyers.
+It means that you, the owner, have clear title and a right to sell the property, and no knowledge of any unforeseen issues that might come up with the title for the life of the property.
 It also says that no one else has rights to own the property.

 Special Warranty Deed

 A Special Warranty Deed is similar to the General Warranty Deed with one exception — it only promises clear title for the time you’ve owned the home.
-This is generally used for commercial real estate transactions, and can also be called a Covenant Deed.
+It’s generally used for commercial real estate transactions and is also known as a Covenant Deed.

-A Grant Deed, like the two types of warranty deeds, shows that you have clear title to sell and no knowledge of anything that might impact the title.
+Like both types of warranty deeds, a Grant Deed shows that you have clear title to sell and are unaware of anything that might impact the title.
 But it doesn’t include the warranty that you’ll defend the title against other people who may end up having claims to it after the sale takes place.

-A Quitclaim Deed offers the least amount of protection for a buyer of your home.
+A Quitclaim Deed offers the least amount of protection for a buyer.
 It’s normally used when a property owner gifts a house to someone else.
 The Quitclaim Deed transfers rights and ownership to the buyer, but without any guarantee that the seller is actually able to do so.
-The seller may not even legally be allowed to sell the house, but the buyer wouldn’t be able to take any recourse against the seller after the fact if that was the case.
+Oftentimes, even if the seller doesn’t have the legal right to sell the house, the buyer wouldn’t be able to take any recourse against the seller after the fact.

 Bargain and Sale Deed

-If your home is being sold in a tax sale or foreclosure the property may be sold with a Bargain and Sale Deed.
-This means that the seller doesn’t need to clear title and there are no protections for the buyer—so, for example, if you’ve got liens on the property, they stay with it when you sell and the buyer is responsible for cleaning everything up after the fact.
+If your home is being sold in a tax sale or foreclosure, the property may be sold with a Bargain and Sale Deed.
+This means that the seller doesn’t need to clear title and there are no protections for the buyer.
+For example, if you’ve got liens on the property, they stay with it when you sell.
+The buyer is responsible for cleaning everything up after the sale.